maxime-mrl/Icytrails/readme.md

 - 🔧 Clone the project.
 For that, you'll need :
   - PHP 8.2,
   - create a database with `db_structure.sql`,
-  - you'll probably also need to update `Core/Db.php` to match your db address and credentials (set to the default value for a local database)
+  - you'll probably also need to update `Core/Db.php` to match your db address and credentials